 How important is car depreciation when buying or selling a car?

-If you're buying a nearly new or used car – like the ones we sell at Motorpoint – depreciation is something of a double-edged sword.
+If you're buying a nearly new or used car – like the ones we sell at Motorpoint – depreciation is a double-edged sword.
 On the one hand, a used car with fast depreciation will be worth less when you come to sell it than an equivalently priced car with slow depreciation.

 However, on the other hand, a model that depreciates quickly may drop into your budget range sooner than a similarly priced car that holds its value better.
 In other words, take two £40,000 brand new cars – one with fast depreciation and one with slow depreciation – and it'll be the fast-depreciating model that'll become available to you sooner as a used buyer with a £20,000 budget, for example.